Skip to main content

 Charting Your Own Course

 You have now navigated the intricate architecture of workplace wellness programs, from their foundational components to their complex regulatory frameworks.
 This knowledge is more than academic.
 It is a set of tools for self-advocacy and a lens through which to view your own health benefits with greater precision.
-The question of whether your wellness program is part of is the entry point to a deeper understanding of your rights and your employer’s responsibilities.
+The question of whether your wellness program is part of your group health plan is the entry point to a deeper understanding of your rights and your employer’s responsibilities.

 Your personal health data is invaluable.
 The systems that collect and use it are governed by a fabric of rules designed for your protection.
 By understanding this system, you are better positioned to ensure your information is handled with the care it deserves.
 The path forward involves a shift in perspective, viewing your benefits not as a passive offering but as an active partnership.
 Your informed participation is the most important element of all.